SamG101-Developer/SPP-Primer-2/Writerside/topics/11-3-Second-Class-Borrows.md

 # 11.3.
-Second Class Borrows
+Second-Class Borrows

 <primary-label ref="header-label"/>

 <secondary-label ref="doc-complete"/>

-## Second Class Borrows
+## Second-Class Borrows

-S++ uses second class borrows.
-These are identical in functionality to Rust's borrows, but are not first class types.
+S++ uses second-class borrows.
+These are identical in functionality to Rust's borrows, but are not first-class types.
 This means that the borrow status isn't stored with the type, but with the variable's symbol directly.
 There are a lot of restrictions as to where a borrow can be taken.
 This eliminates the need for lifetime annotations, as the borrow checker can infer the lifetime of a borrow from the code itself, by scoping rules.